 I see the dull flame of desire

 The girl is young and we don't know how she comprehends the poem's expression of desire, which she has read as the train whistle sounded, as what seems to be dandelion fluff floats through the air, while visible vapors from an unknown source have wafted up through the glassware on the table.
 Her head is raised as she reflects upon the poem, then she lowers her head and gazes through downcast eyes on the glasses.
 As each glass independently moves, a dog her father had brought home from The Zone whines uncomfortably, as if aware that powers of The Zone are stirring here.
 She glances at it and the dog silences, as if her glance is responsible for the dog falling silent.
 She looks back to the glasses and continues moving them, the only glass that she presses over the edge onto the floor being the tallest one that is empty.
 As soon as it strikes the floor, yet does not break, the rumbling of the train begins, shaking the table, the remaining glassware on it not moving at all, and "Ode to Joy" begins.
-We may return now to meditate on the opening, and as the camera moves through the doors into the bedroom at the film's beginning, we realize how golden are those doors with the sepia tone, and that we could interpret the sepia as infusing this world outside The Zone in a gold that is sometimes dark and sometimes light, like the wife's rationalization of the essential balance of despair and joy, and we see the glass that moves across the bedside chair as if motivated by the train, but it wasn't the train after all, and we observe The Stalker watching as we faintly hear Beethoven's 9th, only briefly.
+We may return now to meditate on the opening, and as the camera moves through the doors into the bedroom at the film's beginning, we realize how golden are those doors with the sepia tone, and that we could interpret the sepia as infusing this world outside The Zone in a gold that is sometimes dark and sometimes light, like the wife's rationalization of the essential balance of despair and joy, and we see the glass moving across the bedside chair as if motivated by the train, but we know it wasn't the train after all, and we observe The Stalker watching as we faintly hear Beethoven's 9th, only briefly.

 Monkey wears the gold-tone scarf.
 If the next generation is being expressed as the golden sphere and their potential, the end doesn't show Tarkovsky's anticipation of what is to come.
-Because she is a young, passive girl, because we saw her being carried by her father on her shoulders, because we are given to trust the mother's monologue, because we feel these are good people, we trust for and expect an end message of hope and love from Tarkovsky.
+Because she is a young, passive girl, because we saw her being carried by her father on his shoulders, because we are given to trust the mother's monologue, because we feel these are good people, we expect an end message of hope and love from Tarkovsky.
 But I do wonder if we can look upon the youth sacrificed to the Meatgrinder in the novel, by a prior generation in which it so trusted, and see this, if in a gentler form, with the so-called cursed Monkey and her relationship to her parents, in the relationship of each generation to its antecedent.

 Towards the middle of the film, when The Stalker and the individuals he is guiding through The Zone are briefly resting, we see The Stalker lying next to water, then Tarkovsky switches back to sepia as the camera pans over filthy shallow water, showing what is underneath, a myriad of objects including icons, guns and coins.
 As this occurs, we hear Monkey's voice reciting from Revelation's 6, when the 6th seal is opened.
 We can only know it's her voice when we hear her reading the poem at film's end.